ACRMGroup/bioplib/README.md

         unzip bioplib-X.Y.zip

-####(3) By default, BiopLib will be installed in sub-directories of your home directory.

-These directories will be created when you install BiopLib if they do not exist already:

-        mkdir ~/include
-        mkdir ~/include/bioplib
-        mkdir ~/lib
-        mkdir ~/data

-You can also choose to install the files elsewhere, but need to modify the Makefile.
-See 'Additional installation options', below.

-####(4) This will create a directory called bioplib-X.Y
+This will create a directory called bioplib-X.Y

 Enter this directory and then go into the src sub-directory:

         cd bioplib-X.Y/src

+####(3) By default, BiopLib will be installed in sub-directories of your home directory

+These directories will be created when you install BiopLib if they do not exist already:

+        ~/include
+        ~/include/bioplib
+        ~/lib
+        ~/data

+You can also choose to install the files elsewhere, but need to modify the Makefile as described below.

+####(4) Modify the configuration

-Modify the Makefile as required for your system.
-If you are using the GNU C compiler and wish to install BiopLib in the default directories and provide PDBML (XML) support, no changes should be needed.
+If you are using the GNU C compiler and wish to install BiopLib in the default directories and provide PDBML (XML) support, no configuration changes should be needed and this section can be skipped.

+Otherwise, modify the Makefile as required for your system.

 If you have chosen alternative locations for the include, library and data directories then you will need to change: